Smessages/ProjectC/README.md

 ```
 this code request a certificate from letsencrypt for our marketplace endpoint  and if the verification went sucessfully we will be able to access our endpoint in a secure session with https://marketplace.digbot.fun

+after the creation of the certificate , lets modify the ingress to take into account the new certificate generated with cert-manager.

+for that we have two things to modify or to set in the existing ingress